Philipp15b/Captioneer/README.md

 # Captioneer

-With Captioneer you can compile your own caption files which can be used to write scripts with a GUI output.
+With Captioneer you can easily create your own [Closed Captions for Source-based Games](https://developer.valvesoftware.com/wiki/Closed_Captions), like for Team Fortress 2.

 ## Prerequisites

-Make sure you have installed the Source SDK!
+Make sure you have [installed the Source SDK](https://developer.valvesoftware.com/wiki/SDK_Installation)!

 ## Usage

-### Configuration
+### 1. Configuration

 Captioneer is very easy to use.
 Just edit the `captions.txt` file and add captions in the following format: